Mary Anne Chambers

 A former Scotiabank Senior Vice-President and former Ontario Minister of Training, Colleges and Universities and Minister of Children and Youth Services, Mary Anne Chambers has also served as Chair of the Board of United Way of Canada, Vice-Chair of the Governing Council of the University of Toronto, President of the Canadian Club of Toronto, Governor of the Air Cadet League of Canada, Vice-Chair of the Rouge Valley Health System, President of the Project for Advancement of Early Childhood Education (Canada), Vice-Chair of the Board of Cuso International and Member of the Boards of the University of Guelph, United Way of Toronto, the Centre for Addiction and Mental Health and YMCA Toronto.

-She is currently a Governor of Canada’s International Development Research Centre, a Senior Fellow at York University’s Glendon School of Public and International Affairs, a Member of the External Advisory Board for the University of Guelph’s Institute of Development Studies, and a Director of GraceKennedy Ltd.
+She is currently a Governor of Canada’s International Development Research Centre, and a Senior Fellow at York University’s Glendon School of Public and International Affairs.